ABC Alice Springs

-783 ABC Alice Springs (call sign: 8AL) is the ABC Local Radio station in Alice Springs, Northern Territory.
+ABC Alice Springs (call sign: 8AL) is the ABC Local Radio station in Alice Springs, Northern Territory.
 It broadcasts on 783 kHz on the AM band, with low-powered relay stations across the Northern Territory Outback.

 The station was officially opened as 5AL on 30 November 1948 as a member of the ABC Regional Network relaying programmes out of Adelaide, and transmitting on a frequency of 1530 kHz.
 The callsign was changed to 8AL in 1960 and transmitting frequency to 783 in 1978.
 Employment of local journalists began around 1970.

-The station originates four local programs during the week: Breakfast with Stewart Brash, Mornings with Nadine Maloney, Drive with Tim Brunero and Saturday Breakfast with Antony Yoffa.
+The station originates four local programs during the week: Breakfast with Stewart Brash, Mornings with Rick Hind, Drive with Andrew Murdoch and Saturday Breakfast with Rohan Barwick.
 At all other times, it is a relay of ABC Radio Darwin.